Courier Mail Server – Mail in your network!

 If your provider (hoster) gives you the access to his SMTP server not having the said restriction then sending of the whole external mail in CMS advisable to adjust exactly through it.

 However CMS can be adjusted and for sending to servers with given restriction.
-Assume that you have remote mailbox with the address user@mail.com.
-Corresponding SMTP and POP3 servers: smtp.mail.com and pop.mail.com.
+Assume that you have remote mailbox with the address user@gmail.com.
+Corresponding SMTP and POP3 servers: smtp.gmail.com and pop.gmail.com.
 Adjust the CMS as follows:

-• Create SMTP server smtp.mail.com, herewith clear the check box "Authentication" and select the check box "Personal authentication".
+• Create SMTP server smtp.gmail.com, herewith clear the check box "Authentication" and select the check box "Personal authentication".

-• Create the sending queue, for example "To mail.com", herewith select "on list" and add to the list smtp.mail.com only.
+• Create the sending queue, for example "To gmail.com", herewith select "on list" and add to the list smtp.gmail.com only.

 • Create the rule in the main sorter:

-If: From:"@mail.com" AND If message has external recipients, Perform actions only for these recipients, Store message to this queue: "To mail.com", End message sorting.
+If: From:"@gmail.com" AND If message has external recipients, Perform actions only for these recipients, Store message to this queue: "To gmail.com", End message sorting.

-• Then create as usually task and schedule in the scheduler for sending the mail from queue "To mail.com".
+• Then create as usually task and schedule in the scheduler for sending the mail from queue "To gmail.com".

-Now CMS will be able to send messages to server smtp.mail.com for any external recipients but only from sender user@mail.com (or from any local user for which such external address is assigned).
+Now CMS will be able to send messages to server smtp.gmail.com for any external recipients but only from sender user@gmail.com (or from any local user for which such external address is assigned).

-To allow the sending from other your addresses of domain mail.com is enough to create corresponding remote mailboxes in CMS.
+To allow the sending from other your addresses of domain gmail.com is enough to create corresponding remote mailboxes in CMS.

 To allow the sending from your addresses of other domain (for example user@mail.net) is necessary to perform for this domain all actions enumerated above.